marcel-goldschen-ohm/QtPropertyEditor/README.md

 // The creator function.
 QObject* createNewTestObject(QObject *parent)
 {
-    return new QtPropertyEditor::TestObject(
+    // TestObject defined in test_QtPropertyEditor.h
-        "New Test Object", parent);
+    return new TestObject("New Test Object", parent);
 }
 ```